How to adopt a Cat from Northampton Cats protection

 - had other treatment as needed

 Re-habilitating and re-homing stray cats is our main priority.
-We only have a certain number of fostering spaces available and there are always many cats and kittens waiting to come into our care.
+We have a limited number of fostering spaces available and there are always many cats and kittens waiting to come into our care.
 The cats we care for will not be shown on the website for re-homing until they have been vet checked and properly assessed.

 Cats Protection asks adopters for a fee when rehoming a cat.
 If you feel able to make a donation on top of the fee that would, of course, be gratefully received.
 We know times are hard so thank you for your decision to rehome a CP cat.